Non-degree General Information

 TOEFL Exam Type Required Score Paper-based 550 Computer-based 213 Internet 80

-- A maximum of six credits can be taken as a non-degree seeking student.
+- For students taking coursework in the Medical Physiology program, a maximum of 4 credits can be taken as a non-degree seeking student

 - A student who is already admitted to the University of Florida needs to contact us before an application is submitted.